rcapel/FRED-API-Toolkit/README.md

 FRED® API Toolkit

 This C# toolkit provides a facade for consuming the Federal Reserve Economic Data (FRED®) API.
-Detailed information is available from "FRED Toolkit.pdf" in this repository.
+Detailed information is available from the pdfs in this repository.
 See also https://research.stlouisfed.org/docs/api/fred/.

 The following items are included in this repository:<br/>
 <ul>